Aditya-Sakpal/fyle-interview-intern-backend/README.md

 - Adding Citations to existing GPT's response

 ### Open AI API Calls in the new workflow for NON-PRODUCT RELATED QUERY/SHARING FEEDBACK:
-1.)Intent Classification
+- Intent Classification
-2.)Generating standalone question
+- Generating standalone question
-3.)Generating Embeddings of the query for retrieving relevant sections from the pincone 4.)Getting GPT'S response
+- Generating Embeddings of the query for retrieving relevant sections from the pincone
+- Getting GPT'S response
-5.)Adding Citations to existing GPT's response 6.)Generating embeddings for query categorization 7.)1-2 calls more for adding a trust building factor or empathizing the user
+- Adding Citations to existing GPT's response
+- Generating embeddings for query categorization
+- 1-2 calls more for adding a trust building factor or empathizing the user